DouniaBK/earth-hammam/README.md

 ![Logged in](static/images/login-dropdown.png)

  1. **User Account**: the user can log in, log out and access their profile through the right end section of the navbar, login and drop-down menu list profile and logout.
-The authentification system has been done with the django-allauth package.
+The authentification system has been done with the Django-Allauth package.

 - Register: New users are prompted to register in order to continue their purchase or book an appointment by filling out a registration form, confirming their account with a confirmation email and then logging in.
 - Log in: The flow is standard, provide a username or email and a password, check the *Remember Me* box if the user wants to stay logged in and a *forgot Password* link to reset their password redirecting to the *Password Reset* page, login button to access their account